-Refer to the specifications and characteristics chapter of the reference guide for recommendations on the maximum input power and maximum source power.
+Refer to the 8753ES and the 8753ET specifications and characteristics chapters of the reference guide for recommendations on the maximum recommended input power and maximum source power.

 Using power levels greater than the recommended values may cause undesired harmonics in the source and receiver.
 The recommended power levels ensure that these harmonics are less than -45 dBc.
 Use test port power to limit the input power to your test device.